FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 DISCLOSURE STATEMENTS

-You may request a copy of our Association' s current financial statement via our contact information below.
+You may request a current copy of our Association' s financial statement via our contact information below.
 For the costs of copying and postage you may request copies of all documents and information submitted by the Association under the provisions of the Maryland Charitable Solicitations Act from the Office of the Maryland Secretary of State at 16 Francis Street #1, Annapolis, Maryland 21401.
 You may request a refund within 30 days of the date of your donation.
 Our Association will refund said donation within 10 days of the date of receipt of said request.
-The fact that the Philo Sophia Academic Association is registered with the Office of the Maryland Secretary of State does not mean or imply that the Secretary endorses the solicitation activities of our Association.
+The fact that the Philo Sophia Academic Association is registered with the Office of the Maryland Secretary of State does not mean or imply that the Secretary endorses the activities of our Association nor does the use of Enoch Pratt Free Library space mean or imply their endorsement of our Association's activities.

 Association's Contact Information: